Dans-labs/skos-pff/README.md

 DANS maintains a list of preferred file formats (PFF) in https://dans.knaw.nl/nl/bestandsformaten/

-This repository attempts to encode the information contained in PFF in a SKOS taxonomy
+This repository attempts to encode the information contained in PFF in a SKOS taxonomy.

+Similar effort was made in DARIAH project.
+See https://github.com/ekoi/DANS-File-Formats/blob/additional-formats/dans-file-formats.json

 ## Data source
 [Hierarchy-Preferred-Formats.csv](Hierarchy-Preferred-Formats.csv) is based on the list of PFFs maintained by DANS in Google doc [R.0.2 Curated Support Documentation](https://docs.google.com/spreadsheets/d/1hJtnGgO0FWQj4fMjhSIqtmW2lBt1_lI4fMlkgugHMXQ/edit?usp=sharing)

 changes:
-* `isPreferred`(bool) column was added
+* `isPreferred` column was added, with values: `PreferredFileFormats` and `nonPreferredFileFormats`
 * rows addressing more than one format were split into several rows
+* renamed:
+    * "Document Hierarchy" -> "Collection"
+    * "Fileformat" -> "Concept"
+    *

 ## SKOS taxonomy structure